joemoonqbe/katastic/ADR/AD06-Usage-of-Caching-Service.md

 Proposed

 ## Rationale
-A high performance Caching service must be used where applicable to allow access to commonly requested data.
-This reduces amoung of expensive "read" on persistant data storage used across the enterprise.
-"Cache-Aside" is the most common common pattern and caching should be done closer to experience layer.
+A high performance Caching service must be used utilised where applicable to allow for faster access to commonly requested data.
+This reduces amoung of expensive "read" on databases used across the enterprise.
+"Cache-Aside" is the most common pattern and caching should be done closer to experience layer.

 ## Decision
 ADR Proposed, pending approval.